How coupon codes incentivize every stage of customer journey

 What does a good coupon code strategy look like?
 What kind of security, tracking and budget limits do you want to implement?
 How will you communicate or display your coupon codes?

 To help answer these questions for your business, we are going to share some best practices we have collected from helping all types of companies and customers launch successful coupon campaigns.

-If gaining new customers is one of your goals, try using onsite coupons.
+If gaining new customers is one of the goals of your promotion marketing, try using on-site coupons.
 You can show them directly on your website or in a “Special Offers” section.
-The combination of a time-sensitive coupon and a generic coupon that is available to all customers makes this a great tactic for increasing your customer base and reducing acquisition costs.

-Customer retention is no joke these days and most likely one of your business' top priorities in 2019.
+Customer retention is no joke these days and most likely one of the top priorities of your promotion strategy.

 A simple referral program is a great idea to boost customer retention while also increasing customer loyalty.

 As part of their market mix, Uber displays personal referral code in the app and enables users to share it directly in the app.
 The friend that gets referred can redeem the code when booking the first ride.
 Both the advocate and the friend are rewarded with ride credits.
 This referral scheme works because:

 Rewarding the advocates incentivizes them to keep choosing your service over other companies